 Family Tree DNA: Genetic Testing Service

 This helps all those who want to study relationships with other families and ethnic groups.
 More Turks are always welcome to participate.
-Project(s) you may be eligible to join once you've had your DNA tested by Family Tree DNA include "Turkey - Türkiye" and/or "The Turks of Bulgaria".
+Project(s) you may be eligible to join once you've had your DNA tested by Family Tree DNA include "Turkey - Türkiye" and/or "The Turks of Bulgaria" and/or "Oghuz Turks".

 Genetic studies tell us that the Anatolian Turks (those Turks who live in the Republic of Turkey) are a mix of West Asian, Central Asian, and Northeast Asian ancestral elements, but primarily West Asian.
 This means most Turks have deep roots in Turkey and are descended from peoples like the Armenians and the Hittites who once lived in large numbers in that land.
 Some "Turks" in Turkey also have recent ancestry from the Balkans (e.g., Albanians, Bosnians) and Caucasus (e.g., Circassians) but have fully assimilated into Turkish culture.
 Some "Turks" have some recent Jewish (Israelite) ancestors.